ljvmiranda921/ljvmiranda921.github.io/projects/_posts/2026-08-03-idle-frontier.md

 ## Programming

-Language models have been really good at coding tasks recently, and I think that this is where Claude helped me the most.
+Language models have been really good at coding tasks recently, and I think this is where Claude helped me the most.
 The [last time I made a game](https://ljvmiranda921.itch.io/better-together) was back in 2022 using Godot 3, and in the four years since, Godot has shipped a major update.
 In addition, I am not quite proud of my GDScript coding hygiene: most of my game dev projects have spaghetti code or random patches here and there.[^1]
 Working with Claude has helped me with two things: migrating my rusty Godot 3 knowledge to the new version and learning actual game design patterns.